mixmaxhq/mixmax-sdk-js/CONTRIBUTING.md

 ## Running locally

 Run `yarn start` to build the JS and run the web server locally.
-Then point local Mixmax apps to use the snippet at path `http://localhost:9000/dist/editor.umd.js`.
+Also make sure you have [our web proxy](https://github.com/mixmaxhq/mixmax-runner/) running.
+Then point local Mixmax apps to use the snippet at path `https://sdk-local.mixmax.com/dist/editor.umd.js`.

 ## File structure